-Trigger.
-Gain 1 charge die every time an opponent makes a strike roll against you, whether it's successful or not.
+Trigger: Gain 1 charge die every time an opponent makes a strike roll against you, whether it's successful or not, and every time an opponent inflicts one or more conditions on you.

 Bloodlust

 The character revels in dealing out pain.